manc4s/x86-64-kernel/README.md

 <br>

 ---
 Current implementation in real mode x86.
-Planning on adding switch to protected mode keyword now that input buffer works for any kind of input and wont cause errors.
+Planning on adding switch to protected mode keyword now that input buffer works for any kind of input and wont cause errors.<br>

 ---